EGI-Federation/documentation/content/en/internal/helpdesk/user-guide/_index.md

 ![Tags and Links](tags-links.png)

+### Ticket state

+Setting the right ticket state is important to say the users if for example the ticket has been ackonowledged by someone or if some feedback from the submitter is required to progress with the processing of a given ticket.
+Here is a description of the different state values and how they should be used.

+- assigned: this status is set automatically and can't be selected in the drop-down list menu.
+After a ticket is assigned to a support group, this group is notified via email about the ticket assignment.
+- in progress: support staff who work on the ticket should change status to “in progress” when they ackonwledge it.
+This is necessary to announce that someone is taking care of the ticket and is working on it.
+- waiting for submitter's reply: this status value should be set ONLY by the supporters and ONLY when asking the SUBMITTER for further information.
+- on hold: this status should be used in those situations where a solution cannot be provided in short times but is planned for a certain point in the future becasue depending for example on the release of a software fix or on other related activities that require more time to be completed.
+- solved: this state is used to close a ticket when a solution is provided.
+  Adding a full explanation of the solution is reccommended and will be helpful when the given ticket is used as a reference and to create documentation from it.
+- unsolved: This status is for tickets that can not be solved due to any reason (ticket duplicated, topic not valid any longer, won't fix, etc.).
+Please add a comment in the text field explaining why it can't be solved.

 ## Ticket history

 If you click on the word "Ticket" displayed in top-right corner of the page, you